api-platform/docs/core/performance.md

 #### Built-in Caddy HTTP cache

-The API Platform distribution relies on the [Caddy web server](https://caddyserver.com) which provide an official HTTP cache module called [cache-handler](https://github.com/caddyserver/cache-handler), that is based on [Souin](https://github.com/darkweak/souin).
+The API Platform distribution relies on the [Caddy web server](https://caddyserver.com) which provides an official HTTP cache module called [cache-handler](https://github.com/caddyserver/cache-handler), that is based on [Souin](https://github.com/darkweak/souin).

-The integration using the cache-handler is quite simple.
-You juste have to update the `api/Dockerfile` to build your caddy instance with the HTTP cache
+The integration using the cache handler is quite simple.
+You just have to update the `api/Dockerfile` to build your caddy instance with the HTTP cache

 ```diff
 # Versions